Welcome to Spider Lake Springs Resort.

 Q. Can I have a second trailer on my lot?

-A. As per the Regulations you may have one “Sleeping Unit”.
+A. As per the Rules and Regulations you may have one “Sleeping Unit”.
 A Sleeping Unit shall not be greater than 19’ in length, 8.5’ in width, and 13.5’ in height.
 It must not be connected to campsite services, and in particular the water, sewer, or hydro meter.
 It must not be a permanent structure nor shall it be situated on a permanent foundation.
-It must be removed upon receipt of a written request of the Board of Directors in the event the Regional District of Nanaimo deems that its being located on the campsite is in contravention of the RC3 Zoning or any other by-law regulating use of the lands or health.
+It must be removed upon receipt of a written request of the Board of Directors in the event the Regional District of Nanaimo deems that its being located on the campsite is in contravention of the RC3 Zoning.
 It must not be used for cooking or camping activities other than sleeping.
 Electrical services to Sleeping Units may be connected by a portable extension cord from the main camping unit only.